koding/kdlearn/guides/installing-ionic-framework.md

 ## Step 6 - Start a local development server

 Now you can start a local development server to test your Ionic application.
-To do this, write in your console:
+To do this, write in your terminal:

 ```
 ionic serve --all